yukondude/Twempest/README.rst

     # Exclude retweets from the list of retrieved tweets.
     # retweets=false

+    # Don't specify a most recent Twitter ID.
+    # since-id=
+    # Since this isn't specified (and normally wouldn't be in a config file), there
+    # must already be an ID recorded in the config path directory after a previous
+    # run of Twempest.

     [twitter]
     # Visit https://apps.twitter.com/ to generate these keys, secrets, tokens, and